Veit96/bootstrapping/instructions_for_scripts.md

 This was needed to launch the graphical matlab installer from terminal with sudo privileges uncomment `Defaults env_keep += “HOME”` in `/etc/sudoers`

+## Swappiness
+If enough RAM is available, you might want to decrease swappiness level from 60 to 10.
+To do so, check your current swappiness with `cat /sys/fs/cgroup/memory/memory.swappiness` Afterwards put `vm.swappiness=10` in `/etc/sysctl.d/99-sysctl.conf`

 # PROGRAMMS FOR CERTAIN TASKS